Are you planning to buy Teachable basic plan which costs $39 per month?

-In this post, you’ll learn the following things:
+In today’s Teachable review, you’ll learn the following things:

 - Teachable is right for you if you are….